Cortina to Tre Cime Hut-to-Hut Walking Holiday

 Arrive

-Make your own way to Venice.
-A private transfer from Venice Marco Polo Airport to Cortina is included.
+Travel to the Dolomites.
+Make your own way to Cortina d’Ampezzo by public transport, hire car, or optional private transfer direct to your first hotel.
 At 1200m, and nestled close to the great Dolomite peaks, this vibrant alpine gem has sensational backdrops.
 Private transfers are also available from Venice Treviso or Innsbruck – please contact us for details.

 Accommodation: 3* Hotel in Cortina (B&B)